wtzmx/VLN-Cognitive-Evolution/README.md

 We invite the VLN community to enrich this hub:
 1. **Suggest Resources**: Propose papers, datasets, or code via issues or email.
 2. **Add Content**: Submit pull requests with categorized entries.
-3. **Discuss Ideas**: Share insights on advancing VLN’s cognitive arc.
+3. **Discuss Ideas**: Share insights on advancing VLN's cognitive arc.

 ## Future Vision
 This repository will grow with:
 - Implementations of proposed metrics (e.g., Subgoal Completion Rate).
-- Visualizations of VLN’s developmental stages.
+- Visualizations of VLN's developmental stages.
 - Case studies on real-world VLN deployment.

-Join us in shaping VLN’s journey toward artificial general intelligence!
+Join us in shaping VLN's journey toward artificial general intelligence!

 ---